Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Measurement Forecasts

 where $N_{\mathrm{RM}}$ is the number of RM sources in the bin, and $N_{\mathrm{galaxy}}$ is the number of galaxies used in the stacking analysis.
 Note that $N_{\mathrm{RM}}$ depends on the area of the radial bin.
 We further assume that the error bars in the different radial bins are uncorrelated, which should be a good approximation in the noise-dominated limit.

 Figure~\ref{fig:error} shows the resulting error bar estimates for $w_{\mathrm{RM}^2,~g}(r_\perp;z)$ in several narrow foreground galaxy redshift bins around $z=0, 0.1$, and $0.5$.
 These results are shown for three different RM samples: an SKA-like catalog with $10^7$ RMs (top), a sample with $10^5$ RMs (bottom left) -- broadly comparable to the union of all currently available catalogs -- and a case with $10^3$ RMs (bottom right), along the lines of the catalog used in the analysis of reference \cite{amaral_constraints_2021}.
 The only assumption required about the RM redshifts is that they are known to be beyond the galaxy redshift bins.
 In \cite{amaral_constraints_2021} an optical cross-matched catalog was used to extract only RM sources that are established to be at higher redshift than the tracer galaxies.
 In practice, a similar cross-matching effort may be required for the larger upcoming RM samples.
 In each galaxy redshift bin and scenario, we assume that cross-correlation measurements can be carried-out with the entire set of background RM sources.
+Note that in this sense our $z=0$ results represent a limiting case, as one cannot construct a large foreground galaxy catalog precisely at $z=0$.
+We include this bin as a useful reference point to show how the forecasts vary with signal strength even though it is not a directly observable configuration.

 We consider cross-correlations with $10^6$ galaxies in each redshift bin.
 This is comparable to the size of the sample already analyzed in \cite{amaral_constraints_2021} from the WISExSuperCOSMOS catalog, which contains over 20 million galaxies with photometric redshifts \citep{bilicki_wise_2016}.
 Larger samples, across a wider redshift range, are available now from DESI \citep{DESI_sample25}, with further improvements expected soon.
 The DESI galaxies have spectroscopic redshifts \citep{DESI_sample25}, although even photometric redshifts -- provided they are well-calibrated -- are sufficient for our analysis.

 In the case of the SKA-like survey, the total SNR is enormous and our forecasts suggest that $w_{\mathrm{RM^2,g}}(r_\perp;z)$ can be detected across a wide range of scales from $r_\perp \sim 0.5-50$ Mpc/$h$ at high significance.
 Note that the statistical error bars decrease towards large scales as larger annuli contain more RM$^2$-galaxy pairs.
 For logarithmic radial bins, the error decreases as $1/\sqrt{N_{\mathrm RM}} \propto 1/r_\perp$.
 On the other hand, the signal scales roughly as $w_{\mathrm{RM^2,g}}(r_\perp;z) \propto r_\perp^{-0.8}$ (Eq.~\ref{eq:wrm_approx}), so the large radial bins have slightly higher SNR.
 However, it may be more challenging to detect the weaker signal at large radius because of systematic effects that are neglected in these initial forecasts.